rmhcovid/txtmon/README.md

 You may use and adapt this project free of charge, however we ask that you acknowledge this project and the Royal Melbourne Hospital in your copy, and any associated academic publications.

 We would be delighted to received correspondence if your health service has found our contribution useful, and would be happy to work collaboratively to measure the impact of this service delivery.
+Contact details are below.

 ## Requirements for using the system